|Duke of Cumberland|

 Carl Eduard was last member of his line to seek permission to marry.
 His descendants have not.

-The Titles Deprivation Act applies solely to the four people, but not to any descendants.
+The Titles Deprivation Act applied solely to four men, but not their descendants.
 In 1931, the Duke of Brunswick-Lüneburg issued a non-binding, non-legal decree, restoring to himself and his male line descendants the title Prince or Princess of Great Britain and Ireland.
 He claimed that this was correct due to the position of being male line descendants of George III.

 There was no real response from King George V. Perhaps he rolled his eyes, but the British royal house has never officially recognized this "decree."

-Since 1931, all but one member of the family have sought and received permission to marry, according to the Royal Marriages.
-The sole exception is Prince Georg who married Princess Sophie of Greece and Denmark in 1946.
-Georg was denied the opportunity apply, as it was too soon after the second world war.
-This has meant that his male line descendants are excluded from applying, as well.
+Since 1931, most members of the Hanover royal family have sought and received permission to marry, according to the Royal Marriages.
+The sole exception is Prince Georg Wilhelm, who married Princess Sophie of Greece and Denmark in 1946.
+The Duke of Brunswick-Lüneburg made the request to King George VI on behalf of his son.
+The application was denied by the British due to the fact that there was still an "act of war" between the United Kingdom and Germany.
+Prince and Princess Georg Wilhelm's descendants were also excluded from the Royal Marriages Act.

 In 1955, Prince Ernst August filed a lawsuit in England regarding his British nationality.
 He stated that he was entitled to British citizenship as a result of the Sophia Naturalization Act.
 This lesser known act was passed by Parliament in 1705.
 Sophia was not born in England, and was not a citizen of he country, even though she was the heiress presumptive.
 The act allowed Sophia to become a naturalized citizen, and she and "the issue of her body" became subjects.
 Citizenship applied solely to Protestant descendants.